 When your debt problems leave you with more questions than answers, it is time to reach out for help.
 For more than three decades, I have assisted individuals and families struggling with debt issues similar to yours.
 I am ready to help you find a legal solution that allows you to protect your financial future.

-I am licensed to represent North Dakota and Minnesota residents in eastern North Dakota and in the northwestern Minnesota area.
+I am licensed to represent throughout North Dakota and Minnesota.
 Please contact Cheryl Bergian Law Office today.

 Bankruptcy Mistakes To Avoid

 Using bankruptcy to discharge your debts is a complicated legal process.
 But, you can simplify matters by avoiding these bankruptcy mistakes:

 - Do not use your retirement account to pay off part of your debt.
 These accounts may be shielded from creditors during bankruptcy proceedings.
 You may be able to emerge from bankruptcy with your retirement savings intact, giving you some financial support in your golden years.

 - Do not accumulate new debt with luxury purchases, such as a car or nonessential items, before you file.
 Creditors can use your purchasing history against you when you file.
 You may not be able to discharge this debt through bankruptcy.